eclectic-kitty/notes/Final - Brainstorming (3).md

 - 8:28 - 9:35, struggles with the word "work" as she doesn't differentiate between art and intervention
 - 9:35 - 12:55, empieza con una idea, y luego busca el formatio, form follows function ex. how to talk about domestic violence in a public space, led to 'encuesta', led to opportunity to do so at metro stations, metrobus stations, started with thinking where people concregate, esp. heterogeneous groups
 - 13:50, the fundamental part of the work (encuesta) was the interaction between the women amongst each other, and with me
 - 17:10-19:17, not interested in conceptualising as art-therapy, psychomagic, etc. therapy is based on the default state being good, or neutral at worst, therapy then comes in to fix the individual's issue and bring them back to default.
-Instead,  create new cultural practices, based on performance, what makes a woman is the repetition of the actions that make up a woman.
+Instead, creating new cultural practices, based on performance, what makes a woman is the repetition of the actions that make up a woman.

 ### Conceiving a theory for Latin America: Juan Acha's Criticism
 - Foreseeing the radical exchange of information through immaterial works, he called into question hierarchical artistic categories that demote design and the so-called popular arts, and criticized the supposedly natural contradiction between authentic avant-garde artistic attitudes and those of the economically “underdeveloped.”
 - Crucially, no-objectualismo did not signify a disdain for the object but rather resisted its fetishization

-### Teoria y Practica" no objetualistas en america latina
+### Teoria y Practica no objetualistas en america latina
 - There is actually no such thing that is “purely artistic,” either as relation or essence.
 There has never been a purely artistic, scientific, or technological object.
 Every human product reflects the mind, the sensibility, and the basic needs of its maker.
 As such, structures of different kinds coexist within each product and it is immaterial whether the artistic structure or a different structure prevails over the others.
 - Capitalism was largely behind the dual game of promoting the pure art of geometrism on the one hand, and the applied art of design on the other.
 After all, it is crucial for capitalism to turn every product into a commodity and to replace individual manual labor with industrial-mechanical, waged labor in order to produce surplus value.
 - Post-modernist non-objectualisms will disappear or be transfigured.
 But their reason for being is to make us aware of the evils of the mass media and of the goodness of the ephemeral, which is life and the process of change.